Ding-Dong! The Witch Is Dead: Death of Margaret Thatcher

-Following the death of former British Prime Minister Margaret Thatcher in 2013, a social media campaign, whose Facebook page had been set up in 2007, emerged among anti-Conservative activists to encourage sales of the song so that it would chart on the UK Singles Chart; the song reached #2 on the chart behind Duke Dumont and A*M*E's "Need U (100%)", and peaked atop the Scottish Singles Chart.
+Following the death of former British Prime Minister Margaret Thatcher in 2013, a social media campaign to encourage sales of the song so it would chart in the UK singles chart emerged among anti-Conservative activists.
+The campaigns Facebook page had already been set up in 2007.
+The song reached #2 on the chart behind Duke Dumont and A*M*E's "Need U (100%)", and peaked atop the Scottish Singles Chart.

 Ruth Duccini and Jerry Maren, who portrayed Munchkins in the 1939 film, criticized the campaign, with Maren calling the efforts "shocking" and Duccini stating, "Nobody deserves to be treated in such a way.
 When we were filming the movie no one intended it to be used in this way.
 I am ashamed, I really am".
 Due to the implication of its context as a celebration of Thatcher's death, BBC Radio 1 did not broadcast the song in its entirety during its countdown programme The Official Chart, instead playing a Newsbeat report about the campaign.
 The campaign was countered by one involving "I'm in Love with Margaret Thatcher" (led by the lead singer of its performers, Notsensibles), which charted at number 35 alongside "Ding-Dong!
 The Witch Is Dead".

 "Ding-Dong!
 The Witch Is Dead" also held the record for the Top 10 hit with the shortest ever runtime at 51 seconds, eclipsing two anti-Boris Johnson songs from the Christmas charts of 2020 and 2021, each available to download with playing times of 56 seconds.
 The shortest playing Top 40 hit was "The Ladies' Bras", a single by Jonny Trunk and Wisbey from 2007, which is 36 seconds long.
-In 2025, both records were broken by the 34-second long Steve's Lava Chicken, a song by Jack Black from the A Minecraft Movie soundtrack which reached number 9.
+In 2025, both records were broken by the 34-second long "Steve's Lava Chicken", a song by Jack Black from the A Minecraft Movie soundtrack which reached number 9.